-- They must be transferred through the Lima Stock Exchange. - The taxpayer and related parties must not transfer more than 10% of the total securities issued by the company whose securities are sold in any given 12-month period (applicable only to equity type securities). - The securities must have a stock market presence (i.e., traded on a regular basis considering certain amounts provided by the regulations).
+- They must be transferred through the Lima Stock Exchange. - The securities must have a stock market presence (i.e., traded on a regular basis considering certain amounts provided by the regulations).

 This exemption will be in force until 31 December 2022, according to Law No. 30341.